DollarLiquidity.com

 The ICE BofA US High Yield OAS (Option-Adjusted Spread) measures the yield premium that investors demand to hold corporate junk bonds (rated BB and below) instead of risk-free Treasuries.
 A spread of 350 basis points means junk bonds yield 3.5% more than Treasuries of similar maturity.

 This spread is one of the purest market-based measures of credit risk appetite.
 When spreads are tight (low), investors are confident and willing to lend to riskier borrowers.
 When spreads blow out (high), fear is dominant and credit markets are seizing up.
-It sits in the Credit/Intermediation tier (20% combined weight) of our 4-tier DLI model.
+It sits in Group C (Credit / Intermediation) of the DLI model with 5% group weight.
+Although small in flat weight, the CISS aggregation amplifies it whenever its move co-occurs with other stress channels (VIX, FRA-OIS) — so widening HY spreads carry far more weight in the composite during regime-shift events than the flat number suggests.

 Historical Context: What HY Spread Levels Signal